Follow these two simple investing rules for stress-free investing when everyone else is freaking out about a stock market crash

 Investing is about taking risk.
 It’s not gambling but a calculated risk that you’re willing to take for a return on your money.
 Notice the words you’re and your in that last sentence?
 It’s your money at risk so why do people spend so much time listening to some TV ‘entertainer’ scream out what stocks they should be buying?

 One of the worst things you can do is listen to stock market pundits in the financial press tell you when and what to put in your portfolio.
-In fact, it’s the first in our Top 10 Investing Myths.

 Your risk tolerance will determine in which investments you take a position and how much of your total portfolio you invest in each.

-Older investors with fewer years to retirement and lower ability to take risk will want to hold more bonds and real estate.
+Older investors with fewer years to retirement and lower ability to take risk will want to hold more bonds and real estate investments.
 Don’t think that time to retirement is the only factor in your risk tolerance.
 Some people may just prefer less variation in their wealth, they have a low willingness to tolerate risk.
 If you’re someone that would rather watch your wealth build slowly and would lose sleep over losses then you will want to avoid higher-risk investments.

 The graphic shows the difference in risk among asset classes and investments.
 Higher risk means investors will want to be compensated with a higher return, which is generally the case.
 Lower risk means lower returns but also less chance those returns are going to disappear in the next stock market crash.